 “Currently, most recycling processes for EV batteries use both physical and chemical processing steps due to complicated battery structures and the mix of materials used.
 These steps can be energy-intensive, so much of the ongoing research is seeking ways to make these processes more energy-efficient, less costly, and raise material-recovery rates.
 Few sites in the U.S. collect and pre-process batteries for recycling, but much of the material is currently sent out of the country for final processing (e.g., Canada).”

-In other words, the process for recycling electric vehicles needs a little work.
-The Department of Energy launched a contest to encourage entrepreneurs and innovators to come up with new ways of collecting, sorting, storing and transporting lithium ion batteries aimed at recycling and repurposing these critical materials.
+In other words, the process of recycling electric vehicles needs a little work.
+The Department of Energy launched a contest to encourage entrepreneurs and innovators to come up with new ways of collecting, sorting, storing and transporting lithium-ion batteries aimed at recycling and repurposing these critical materials.